wso2/docs-choreo-dev/en/docs/tutorials/create-your-first-rest-api.md

     The low-code diagram of this resource opens .

-4. To connect to the COVID-19 API and retrieve data, follow the sub-steps below.
+4. To connect to the COVID-19 API and retrieve data, follow the sub-steps below:

     1. Click **Connector** to add a connector.
 Then search for the COVID-19 connector, and click on it once it appears in the search results.